lacyjpr/github-oauth/README.md

 https://pure-earth-88880.herokuapp.com/api/current_user will return a JSON with the user id & githubId

 https://pure-earth-88880.herokuapp.com/api/logout will log you out & return a blank page.
-Visiting https://pure-earth-88880.herokuapp.com/api/current_user again should give you a blank page.
+Visiting https://pure-earth-88880.herokuapp.com/api/current_user again should give you a blank page, showing that you are actually logged out.

 ##### Running locally